hepabolu/programming-by-stealth/docs/pbs46.md

 // [ 'bogies', 'boogers', 'snot' ]
 ```

 Wouldn’t it be great to be able to just include the elements of the first array in the second as you declare it?
-Let’s try just include the first array in the second without the new spread operator, what happens?
+Let’s try just including the first array in the second without the new spread operator and see what happens.

 ```javascript
 const firstArray = ['boogers', 'snot'];